MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 ms.topic: article
 ---

-# Service, User and Security Accounts
+# Service, User, and Security Accounts

 During the setup and operation of Operations Manager, you will be asked to provide credentials for several accounts.
 The beginning of this section provides information about each of those accounts, including the SDK and Config Service, Agent Installation, Data Warehouse Write, and Data Reader accounts.